akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/getting_started_fuse.md

 As a plus you can read the documentation of every component.

 ### The Log Component
-You'll find out that logging is very helpfull.
+You'll find out that logging is very helpful.
 Camel works like this (in short):<br>
 The object that goes through the route is called *exchange*.
 This object has a *body*, a *header* and it has *properties*.
 Every component you have in the route gets (consumes) the *exchange*, does something to / with it and forwards (produces) it to the next component.

 Drag & Drop the *Log* component from the palette directly onto the *ActiveMQ* component in your route.
-This connects them immediatly.
+This connects them immediately.
 In the properties of the *log* set *Message* to *Received ${body}*

 ![The Log component](img/fuse_log_component.png)